identance/ios-sdk/README.md

 - Swift 5.2+
 - iPhone idiom only (using the SDK in App with Universal or iPad only idiom could lead to unpredicted behavior)
 - iPhone 5+
+- Portrait and landscape orientation support on app level (see details below)
 - Git LFS